Choose another PM

 Andrew Fisher became Prime Minister for the second time on 29 April 1910.
 His second ministry was similar to the first and included WM Hughes (Attorney-General), Egerton Batchelor (Minister for External Affairs), Josiah Thomas (Postmaster-General), George Pearce (Minister for Defence) and Frank Tudor (Minister for Trade and Customs).
 King O’Malley was new Minister for Home Affairs.
 He was as different from his predecessor in Fisher’s first ministry, the aloof Hugh Mahon, as anyone could be.
 There were two ministers without portfolio, Edward Findley and Charles Frazer.

-The stability of Fisher’s ministries is evidence of his able, if uninspired, leadership.
+The stability of Fisher’s ministries is evidence of his stable leadership.
 As before, his Cabinet ran smoothly and relations between the ministry and the Caucus were characterised by mutual trust and confidence.
 The only Cabinet re-shuffle during Fisher’s second term followed the sudden death of Egerton Batchelor on 8 October 1911.
 Josiah Thomas took over the External Affairs portfolio on 14 October 1911 and Charles Frazer succeeded him as Postmaster-General the same day.
 Ernest Roberts became minister without portfolio on 23 October 1911.

 The volatility of governments in the first Commonwealth decade meant ministers were heavily reliant on senior public servants like Malcolm Shepherd, who had served as private secretary to each Prime Minister since 1903.
 In 1911 Shepherd became head of a new Prime Minister’s Department, completing the basic structure for the administration of the Commonwealth.
 Like Deakin, Fisher maintained smooth relations with departments.
 He also had good working relationships with the three Governors-General during his terms, Lord Dudley, Lord Denman and Sir Ronald Munro Ferguson.